rglick/markdown-html-converter-mailchimp/README.md

 ### Edge Cases
 These are a couple of the edge cases that I feel like are worth mentioning
-- actually appearing in plain text
+- Links appearing in plain text
 - new line characters appearing in plain text
 - "Fake" header sections - sections that at first look like header sections, but more processing shows that they're not